rafaels88/pinfluence/README.md

 [![Build Status](https://travis-ci.org/prosi-org/pinfluence.svg?branch=master)](https://travis-ci.org/prosi-org/pinfluence)
 [![Code Climate](https://codeclimate.com/github/prosi-org/pinfluence.png)](https://codeclimate.com/github/prosi-org/pinfluence)

-[http://pinfluence.org](http://pinfluence.org) - All world's influence in a map.
+[http://pinfluence.org ](http://pinfluence.org) - All world's influence in a map.
 Ruby and Hanami non-profit open source project.

-## Installation
+## Setup

-Make a copy of `.env.development.example` to `.env.development`, and configure the database informations.
+1. Make a copy of `.env.development.example` to `.env.development`;
+1. Make a copy of `.env.test.example` to `.env.test`;
+1. Open each one of the files and configure the `DATABASE_URL` with your local database informations

 This is a Ruby project, so it is nice to have [RVM](https://rvm.io/) or [Rbenv](https://github.com/rbenv/rbenv) installed.